comflife/DiffusionDrive/README.md

-# DiffusionDrive AR Experiments
+# DiffusionDrive with Discrete Autoregressive Decoder

-This repository is currently organized around a discrete autoregressive planner built on top of the DiffusionDrive backbone.
+This repository implements a discrete autoregressive planner on top of the DiffusionDrive backbone.

-The original diffusion decoder is not the main training target here.
-The current workflow is:
+The original diffusion decoder is kept as a baseline, but the current main workflow replaces the trajectory head with a **discrete token-based autoregressive decoder**:

 1. Load the pretrained DiffusionDrive NAVSIM checkpoint.
 2. Freeze the pretrained trunk.